 Van Doren has staged three performance art shows combining projections of his paintings, his original music, and projected text — U R (1985), commissioned by First Night Virginia, A Cloud of Fire (1989), sponsored by WTJU-FM at Old Cabell Hall, University of Virginia, and 100 Sunsets (1996), at Live Arts in Charlottesville.

 Following several shows in Charlottesville as an artist, in 1995 Van Doren began painting the sunset.
 Beginning at the autumnal equinox of 1997, he painted the sunset every day, through 1998.
 Now he has painted every sunset since 2006, along with two complete years of sunrises, thus creating a collection of some 4,000 works and counting.
 In January 2011 Van Doren exhibited every sunset of the previous year in one large space, in Moment & Horizon: The 365 Sunsets of 2010 in the Baker Gallery, Woodberry Forest, Virginia.
 In 2010 he also began his Tabula Rosa series.
+In 2014 the Baker Gallery presented The Very Rich Hours of William Van Doren: Recent Sunsets and Other Paintings, which included a mini-retrospective of work from each decade since the 1960s.

 Bill Van Doren lives in Albemarle County, Virginia, with his wife, Laura Owen Sutherland.